exogen/snacklish/README.md

 ## Introduction

-Snacklish is a ridiculous language invented by Snickers and based on snack-related wordplay.
-This library (and demo site) exist to automatically translate English to Snacklish.
+Snacklish is a delicious language invented for Snickers based on snack-related wordplay.
+This library and demo site were created to put English-to-Snacklish translations back into the mouths of the people.

 If you just want to have some quick fun, [use the demo site!](https://exogen.github.io/snacklish/)